 Design thinking and design processes feature significantly in Design and Technologies, Digital Technologies, and The Arts.
 Design thinking and design processes are also examples of critical and creative thinking.

-The Creating Digital Solutions strand in Design and Technologies develops design thinking and design processes.
+The Creating Designed Solutions strand in Design and Technologies develops design thinking and design processes.
 Designing in Design and Technologies involves design thinking and the explicit use of design processes to create designed solutions for an identified user and purpose (usually to fulfil some practical purpose in the wider world).
 It involves developing designed solutions that take into consideration a range of factors, such as ethics, functionality, and sustainability, related to the identified need and that can be evaluated using identified criteria for success.
 It involves experimenting with technologies through drawing, modelling and the manipulation of materials.

 Student attitudes and behaviour regarding healthy living can be influenced by providing students with opportunities to learn about where their food comes from, how it is produced, and how they can prepare it.
 In the Victorian Curriculum, students are taught about food and nutrition in Health and Physical Education and in Design and Technologies.